Dipeshtwis/curriculum-html-css/html5.md

 - Making code easier for people to navigate when updating features or fixing bugs.
 - Giving your page a higher Search Engine Optimization (SEO) score, which makes your content more visible on search engines.
-- Allowing users with special needs to access your website using alternative means such as screen readers, a device that reads the contents of a webpage aloud to users who have visual impairments.
+- Allowing users with special needs to access your website using alternative means such as screen readers, which are devices that read the contents of a webpage aloud to users who have visual impairments.

 ### Learn more